Crimson-Yeti/Sastantua/README.md

 sastantua.c is a complete program, and can be run through any C compiler to create an executable program that can be ran in the user's terminal.

-> gcc -Wall -Wextra -Werror -o sastantua sastantua.c
+> gcc -o sastantua sastantua.c

 #### Running the Program